Who we are

 Patty Nell Morse, RD, LDN, CDE

-Associates qualify by graduating from the ESI Affiliate program.
-Building on their Affiliate mentoring in the Satter Feeding Dynamics Model, they have participated in a year of training, self-study, and mentoring to increase their understanding and mastery of the Satter Eating Competence Model.
+Associates qualify for the ESI Associate training program by graduating from the ESI Affiliate program and being accepted by application.
+Building on their Affiliate mentoring in the Satter Feeding Dynamics Model, they have worked with Ellyn Satter and other ESI faculty members in a year of training, self-study, and mentoring to increase their understanding and mastery of the Satter Eating Competence Model.
 Associates participate actively in the the programming of ESI and act as representatives of ESI in their communities.